tomnewton/cloud-run-twitter-ephemeral/README.md

 To accomplish this we make use of the following services:

-- Google Cloud Scheduler
+- Google Cloud Scheduler - to send a message to a topic periodically
-- Google Cloud Pub/Sub
+- Google Cloud Pub/Sub - to create a topic and and subscription.
+The subscription calls our Cloud Run service.
-- Google Cloud Run
+- Google Cloud Run - to define our task, and make it available as a service.

 We'll use the `gcloud` command line tool as much as possible to get this all running.